Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 sidebar_position: 2
 description: Lab 2 - Hyper-V, NAT, and Windows Clients
 ---
 # Lab 2 - Hyper-V, NAT, and Windows Clients

+## Lab Preparations

+### Purpose of Lab 2

+In this lab, you’ll move beyond basic VM deployment and learn to create nested virtualization environments.
+This is a crucial skill for modern sysadmins and cloud architects.
+You’ll enable the Hyper-V role on your Windows Server, build a secure internal network using Hyper-V switches, and deploy Windows 11 client VMs within your existing server VM.
+You’ll also set up NAT and routing, allowing your nested clients to access the internet safely through your server.

+By the end, you’ll have a working mini-enterprise: one physical computer running a server VM, which itself is hosting client VMs.
+Just like real-world cloud and enterprise setups!
+You’ll gain hands-on experience with Hyper-V, RRAS, and NAT, and build a technical foundation for future labs in DHCP, DNS, and security.

+### Objectives

+By the end of this lab, you will be able to:
+  * Enable the Hyper-V role on a Windows Server 2025 VM and configure virtual networking.
+  * Build and configure a Hyper-V External Virtual Switch bound to a specific NIC.
+  * Set up Routing and Remote Access (RRAS) for network address translation (NAT) between internal and external networks.
+  * Deploy Windows 11 client VMs inside Hyper-V, configuring hardware and storage as needed.
+  * Assign static IPs and ensure that internal client VMs can reach the internet via NAT on your server.
+  * Practice real-world sysadmin tasks: managing nested VMs, routing, and internal networks.

+Minimum Requirements

+Before beginning, you must have:
+  1. Completed Lab 1 in full, with both srv1 and srv2 working, activated, and updated.
+  2. Attended the Week 2 lecture, or carefully read through the Week 2 slides.
+  3. Downloaded the Windows 11 Education ISO and your product key (from Lab 1).
+  4. Access to VMware Workstation and your external SSD with at least 200 GB of free space remaining.
+  5. Your printed OSM620 Lab Logbook for notetaking and command recording.
+  6. A basic understanding of server roles, virtual networking, and Windows installation processes.
+  7. Caffeine or snack of your choice: nested virtualization can be a long process!

 ## Investigation 1: Hyper-V Role Installation and Switch Setup *(srv1)*